Rapptz/discord.py/docs/api.rst

     :param before: A :class:`Message` of the previous version of the message.
     :param after: A :class:`Message` of the current version of the message.

+.. function:: on_raw_message_edit(message_id, data)

+    Called when a message is edited.
+Unlike :func:`on_message_edit`, this is called regardless of the state of the internal message cache.

+    Due to the inherently raw nature of this event, the data parameter coincides with the raw data given by the `gateway <https://discordapp.com/developers/docs/topics/gateway#message-update>`_

+    Since the data payload can be partial, care must be taken when accessing stuff in the dictionary.
+    One example of a common case of partial data is when the ``'content'`` key is inaccessible.
+This denotes an "embed" only edit, which is an edit in which only the embeds are updated by the Discord embed server.

+    :param int message_id: The message ID of the message being edited.
+    :param dict data: The raw data being passed to the MESSAGE_UPDATE gateway event.

 .. function:: on_reaction_add(reaction, user)

     Called when a message has a reaction added to it.
 Similar to on_message_edit,